maveniverse/toolbox/README.md

 # Toolbox

-The Maveniverse Toolbox started as manifold project.
-It aims to:
+The Toolbox project started with manifold aims:
-* replace `MIMA CLI` (basically continue along its goals)
+* replace `MIMA CLI`, provide drop-in replacement, but also continue improving it.
-* replace `maven-dependency-plugin`, providing similar (sub)set of Mojos
+* provide replacement for `maven-dependency-plugin`, offering similar (sub)set of Mojos
 * showcase how MIMA helps to write reusable Resolver code that runs in Maven (as Mojos) but also outside of Maven as well
-* ~~and as a side effect, it codifies dependency scopes and resolution scopes (they are not only String labels anymore)~~ this was moved out from here as MRESOLVER-512

 Structure of the project:
 * Module "shared" is a library module, that depends on MIMA `Context` only, and implements all the logic.
 This module is then reused in modules below.